~ Moving Forth ~

 Inevitably, I felt as if everything I had done was for nothing; I felt that all the life I had gained had been stolen off me.
 A total pointless waste of time.
 What a foolish dreamer I was, thinking that my big, post-graduation journey actually meant something.
 It all suddenly felt meaningless.
 And not just for me, but those close to me.
 Besides the obligatory ‘how was it?’ question, no one really had an interest in what I had done.

 As I experienced this conflicting state of affairs, I thought of my companions I had shared my adventure with.
 Where were they now?
-And what were they doing?
+What were they doing?
 Were they also back home, beset by the same doom and gloom as me?
-I racked my brain and remembered the moments of getting drunk on Copacabana beach on New Year’s eve with Ana.
+I racked my brain and remembered the moments of getting drunk on Copacabana beach on New Year’s Eve with Ana.
 I remembered partying on a balcony overlooking a beautiful lake in New Zealand with my twenty housemates.
 Hiking to Machu Picchu with new friends.
 Climbing mountains in Bolivia.
 Cycling around wineries in Argentina.
-Yes, yes!
-All of those things!
+Yes, yes – all of those things!
 All those beautiful things swept away by the merciless waves of transience which eventually enveloped us all.
 The tides had turned, the fleeting friendships over and I now stood alone in what might as well have been another world altogether.
-Thinking about it all, I felt a strange feeling in my stomach.
+Thinking about it all, I felt a strange feeling start to stir in my stomach.
 It was going to be a tough time, I knew.

 In the midst of this storm, I found myself visiting the nearby farm fields in the countryside daily.
 I guess it acted as a little bit of an escape from society.
-The allure of nature occasionally allowed some of the pain to momentarily reside, as if there was some whispering voice of wisdom in the wind and in the streams, trying to tell me something that would alleviate me from my suffering.
-Although it helped at times, it wasn’t enough to stop the storm inside my head.
-As the weeks and months went by, the thunderous noise increased intune with my own despair and desolation.
+The allure of nature occasionally allowed some of the pain to momentarily reside, as if there was some whispering voice of wisdom in the wind and in the streams, trying to tell me something that would alleviate my suffering.
+Although it helped at times, it wasn’t enough to stop the terrible storm from raging inside my head.
+As the weeks and months went by, the thunderous noise increased in tune with my own despair and desolation.
 I gradually began to realise that these feelings were nothing new.
 It was true that I had felt out of place all of my life at home.
-From a young age I knew deep down something inside of me was vastly different from the rest.
-Perhaps that was the source of past bouts of anxiety and depression, I wondered.
+From a young age, I knew deep down something inside of me was vastly different from the rest.
+Perhaps that was the source of past bouts of anxiety and depression, I considered.
 I had always known I didn’t fit into the world I grew up in, and it seemed I had subconsciously blocked out this fact to spare myself the pain of facing my isolation as the black sheep I undoubtedly was.
-But finally, at the age of twenty-four, the realisation had caught up with me: I was an abnormal outcast, a wretch not belonging to my place of birth, someone not destined to have regular life.
+But finally, at the age of twenty-four, the realisation had caught up with me.
+There was no denying it any longer: I was an abnormal outcast, a wretch not belonging to my place of birth.

 Then something strange happened.

-Somewhere deep inside of me, something changed.
-Something was destroyed.
+Somewhere deep inside of me, something changed – something was destroyed.
 I’m not sure what it was exactly, but at my lowest point I felt it implode on itself and dissipate into nothingness.
 In the wake of this, I then started to feel the pain gradually start to reside.
 I sat up and breathed in, wondering what the hell had just happened.
-Perhaps it was the abrupt death of a demon within me that had been causing me all this pain.
-Perhaps it was a lock to something which had finally split under the weight of all the pressure.
-Whatever it was, I felt its sudden disappearance within me, followed by a feeling that was like coming up to surface for a life-saving gasp of air.
-It was then that I realised a critical point had been reached – a peak of pain overcome.
-Feeling some strength start to return, I picked myself up from the ground.
-I then limped on home, knowing something had changed inside of me forever.
+Perhaps it was the sudden death of a demon within me that had been causing me all this pain?
+Perhaps it was the shackles of my mind which had finally split under the weight of all the pressure?
+Whatever it was, I felt its sudden destruction within me, followed by a feeling that was like coming up to the surface for a life-saving gasp of air.
+It was then that I realised a critical point had been reached; a peak of pain overcome.
+Feeling some strength start to return, I picked myself up from the hard ground.
+I then limped on home, knowing that something inside of me had changed forever.

 In the months and years that followed that troubled time, I have still been limping on home.
-I wasn’t completely cured from my problems altogether.
-Something like that which brought you to the edge of destruction doesn’t just fade totally.
+I wasn’t completely cured of my problems altogether.
+Something like that which brings you to the edge of destruction doesn’t just fade totally.
 But it was a moment that was pivotal for me – perhaps the most pivotal in my entire life.
-In that field that day was the moment I finally let go of a whole lifetime of suppressing my true self and faced the fact of who I really was.
-In that field that day I allowed a persona I had been burdened with by my surrounding society to be killed.
-I gave up the egoic state of caring what other people thought of me and to listening to the dogma about who I should be in this life.
-Since then I have gained mental clarity and been able to overcome my inner conflicts and struggles; I have been able to summon the courage to become the person I was born to be, and not the one society tried to mould me into.
-With a new profound faith in my own inner being, I have continued my adventures all over the world, I have summited the mountains, I have trekked the countries, I have wrote the books – I have accepted and come to the terms of the fact that I am a born outsider.
+In that field that day was the moment I finally let go of a whole lifetime of suppressing my true self.
+In that field that day I allowed a persona I had been burdened with by society to be killed and faced up to the fact of who I really was.
+Since that turning point, I have gained mental clarity and been able to overcome my inner conflicts and struggles; I have been able to summon the courage to become the person I was born to be, and not the one society tried to mould me into.
+With a new profound faith in my own inner being, I have continued my adventures all over the world, I have summited the mountains, I have trekked the countries, I have written the words – I have stopped caring what other people think of me and come to terms with the fact that I am a born outsider.
 With myself adjusted to this new state of being, I have found my true calling and followed it fiercely with all my heart and might and passion.
-The tides have turned once again, and I now stare into those morning mirrors, proud to see my genuine and authentic self gazing on back at me, ready for whatever’s next upon the great journey of life.
+The tides have turned once again, and I now stare into those morning mirrors, proud to see my authentic self gazing back at me, ready for whatever’s next upon the great beautiful journey of life.

-It is true that sometimes in this life an individual suffers tremendously with coming to terms with who they really are.
-Human society and the cultures we exist in are enough to send any man or woman into isolated states of depression and desolation.
+You know, it is true that many times in this life an individual suffers tremendously with coming to terms with who they really are.
+Human society and the cultures we exist in are enough to send any man or woman into isolated states of despair and depression and desolation.
 With everyone around you trying to mould and shape you from a young age, it’s easy to get confused and lose yourself in the madness of it all.
-It truly is a fight to be yourself in this world, especially if you are driven by a deep inner desire that leads you away from the safe herd.
-But the essence and authenticity of yourself is a fight worth winning and no good warrior ever won a great battle without having to go through some struggles and pain.
-On the quest to the shores of your destiny you will undoubtedly face isolation.
+It truly is a fight to be yourself in this world, especially if you are driven by a deep inner desire that leads you away from the herd.
+But if anything is worth fighting for, then it is the essence of yourself, and no good warrior ever won a great battle without having to go through some struggles.
+On the quest to your own destiny, you will undoubtedly face isolation.
 You will face discomfort and doubt.
-You will face the situation of being painfully misunderstood by those around you.
+You will face the situation of being misunderstood by those around you.
 But please, if you feel that fire within you then have a little faith in your inner voice, don’t keel over to something which insults your soul, and don’t give up on yourself just because sometimes you may have to walk alone through haunted places.
-Stand up tall and dive down into the depths of yourself.
-Walk wide-eyed into the darkness and meet your demons face to face.
-Fearlessly explore every ounce of your own inner being.
-After a certain amount of time, you will emerge with eyes full of fire and go forth back out into the world as a warrior of the wild.
-And from that position on you will be stronger and more resilient than ever before.
+No, stand up tall and walk wide-eyed into the wilderness.
+Descend into the depths of yourself and meet your demons face to face.
+Fearlessly explore every ounce of your own being.
+After a certain amount of time exploring your inner self, you will go back out into the world as a warrior of the wild, and from that position on you will be stronger and more resilient than ever before.
 Your eyes will blaze with brightness.
 Your heart will ache with passion.
 Your gut will rumble with thunder.
 With a ferocious tenacity for life, you will live the life that sets your soul on fire – the life that your very heart screams out for.
-The path of your life will be thrilling and magical, and when you reach the end of your road, you will have no regrets about the life you lived.
+Your path will be thrilling and magical, and when you reach the end of your road, you will have no regrets about the life you lived.
 You will have a victory of personal authenticity.
 You will have a victory of individual courage.
-As you become the person you were born to be, you will have the greatest victory of all:
+As you become the person you were born to be – and not the one they told you to be – you will have the greatest victory of all:

 you will have the victory of yourself.